praeclarum/praeclarum.github.io/_posts/2025/2025-10-21-many-ways-to-deploy-ios.md

 ## 3. `xcrun`

-If you are not in the mood to dig through the .NET SDK installation to find `mlaunch`, you can use the `xcrun` command line tool that comes with Xcode.
+If you are not in the mood to dig through the .NET SDK installation to find `mlaunch`, you can use the `xcrun` command-line tool that comes with Xcode.
 It has a subcommand called `devicectl` that you can use to install and launch your app on a connected device.

 Build your app, and then run this command to install it: